[Loyola University Chicago]

 Attendance and other policies

 Language skills grow by practice.
 If you miss work, you lose momentum, and lost momentum blocks your growth.
 Class is a forum both for getting help from your colleagues and instructor and for giving help on problems you have mastered, as well as for sharing ideas and insights.
 Even your questions help us all to find our way through problems in an alien language.
 Be there.
-Prepared is better than unprepared, and prompt is better than late, but even unprepared attendance or late arrival is better than missing out completely - just don't disrupt your fellow students.
+Prepared is better than unprepared.
+Prompt is better than late.
+Obviously, leaving class before the end of the period also prevents you from participating in all the activities of the class meeting.
+Nonetheless, even unprepared attendance, late arrival, or premature departure is better than missing out completely - just don't disrupt your fellow students.

 Since unregulated self-interest, as set forth above, doesn't always motivate quite enough, a penalty for excessive absences has been instituted.
 Absences shall be defined as excessive, as follows: